RVCBench: Benchmarking the Robustness of Voice Cloning Across Modern Audio Generation Models: RVCBench

 \subsection{Output Robustness}

-\nosection{Post-processing resilience} In practical deployment, cloned speech is often subject to ubiquitous post-processing (e.g., compression and re-encoding), which can degrade both semantic intelligibility and speaker-related acoustic information such as timbre and prosody.
+\textbf{Post-processing resilience.} In practical deployment, cloned speech is often subject to ubiquitous post-processing (e.g., compression and re-encoding), which can degrade both semantic intelligibility and speaker-related acoustic information such as timbre and prosody.
 To explore the post-processing resilience, \texttt{RVC-Compression} transforms cloned speeches with a realistic encode–decode pipeline with 6 compression conditions, i.e., MP3, AAC, and Opus at 64/32/24/16 kbps, and a telephone narrowband simulation~\citep{ren2023speaking}.
 Then, we compute the generation quality of speeches after compression, which verifies whether the cloned speeches maintain acoustic information.

-\nosection{Deepfake detectability} As \vc~fidelity improves and synthetic artifacts become less apparent, distinguishing cloned speech from real utterances becomes increasingly challenging.
-To quantify detectability, we introduce \texttt{RVC-Detectability}, which covers 300 ground truth utterances of VCTK, 100 benign cloned speeches with text from VCTK, and 200 scam cloned speeches with text from robocall~\cite{prasad2023robocall}.
-We assess the separability between ground truth audios and cloned speeches with both benign and malicious content using zero-shot SpeechLLM-as-Judges models (SQ-LLM) from Microsoft~\cite{wang2025speechllm}.
+\textbf{Deepfake detectability.} As \vc~fidelity improves and synthetic artifacts become less apparent, distinguishing cloned speech from real utterances becomes increasingly challenging.
+To quantify detectability, we introduce \texttt{RVC-Detectability} as a safety-oriented detector-based diagnostic, rather than a direct measure of output robustness.
+It covers 300 ground truth utterances of VCTK, 100 benign cloned speeches with text from VCTK, and 200 scam cloned speeches with text from robocall~\cite{prasad2023robocall}.
+We assess the separability between ground truth audios and cloned speeches using four families of zero-shot deepfake detectors, e.g., SpeechLLM-as-Judges models (SQ-LLM)~\cite{wang2025speechllm}.